RohitJaiswal01/Data_Visualisation_Air_BNB_Python_Tableau_project/README.md

 ## Data Cleaning

 Begin by addressing the disorder and inconsistency within the dataset.
-Utilise Jupyter Notebook and Tableau Prep to systematically cleanse the data, rectifying discrepancies, eliminating duplicates, and standardising formats.
+Utilise Google Collab Notebook and Tableau Prep to systematically cleanse the data, rectifying discrepancies, eliminating duplicates, and standardising formats.

 ## Data Transformation